wangzhenj321/Python-Manual/blog/the_python_library_reference/built_in_types/str.md

 - `str.strip([chars])`

     Return a copy of the string with the leading and trailing characters removed.
 The chars argument is a string specifying the set of characters to be removed.
 If omitted or `None`, the chars argument defaults to removing whitespace.
 The chars argument is not a prefix or suffix; rather, all combinations of its values are stripped.

+- `str.upper()`

+    Return a copy of the string with all the cased characters converted to uppercase.